admineral/OpenAI-Assistant-API-Chat/app/api/README.md

 - Processes incoming messages from the client.
 - Adds messages to the appropriate chat thread.
 - Confirms successful message addition or reports issues.

-### Best Practices
-- Validate message content for security and integrity.
-- Ensure message synchronization in real-time.

 ---